 A glimpse into American life

 Student clubs can also give you a glimpse of American life off campus through events and outings in the local community.
 For example, the student activities office may offer discounted rates for theater and musical events in your area.
 According to Afnan Alowayyid from Saudi Arabia, “If I do not know what is going on around campus or around the city, participation in clubs and activities keep me connected with others.
-This enhances my unique experience in the U.S.A.”
+This enhances my unique experience in the US.”
 While much of your time will be spent at your university, make sure to explore the area around the campus so you can see what daily life is like for Americans who are not university students.
 “One of my university friends from Greece loved to go to the local buffet restaurant where he could see ‘real Americans!’
 Of course, American students are real Americans, but he loved to see a larger slice of life,” Alowayyid says.

 Sometimes, university offices may even arrange off-campus trips.
 For example, because of St. Catherine University’s commitment to social justice, students have the option to take a trip to Denver, Colorado, during spring break to explore issues of poverty in the United States.
 This type of activity can show you a different side of life in the United States, one that is not often shown in Hollywood movies.
 Additionally, many universities have a volunteer center where you can research ways to get involved in the local community in a meaningful way.

 At the beginning, it may feel like you will be studying forever, but the time will fly by.
 Make the most of your experience in the United States by participating in student clubs and organizations!
 It is a wonderful way to build your leadership skills, make connections with your fellow students, and experience American life.
 Through your participation, you will enhance your academic pursuits and hopefully have a bit of fun at the same time.

 Learn more about life at US colleges and universities with the blogs and articles in our International Students section.